Uno No Mercy

 Q: Can you stack Draw cards in Uno No Mercy?

 A: Yes!
 Stacking is an official rule in Uno No Mercy.
-You can stack +2, +4, +6, and +10 cards.
-The amounts accumulate and the player who cannot stack must draw the total.
-The only exception is +10, which cannot be stacked on top of.
+Draw cards (+2, +4, +6, +10) can be stacked with a card of equal or higher value.
+For example, if a +2 is played on you, you can play a +2, +4, +6, or +10.
+The amounts accumulate and the player who cannot stack must draw the entire total.
+The Wild Draw 10 cannot be stacked — the next player must draw all accumulated cards.

 Q: What happens if you forget to say Uno?